 Hayehudim's fourth studio album, "Forte", was released on July 13, 2007, at a time when CDs were still the leading media, before the dominant streaming.
-By the way, on the same year the first iPhone was launched.
+By the way, in the same year, the first iPhone was launched.

-As we mentioned the album came out 5 years after the album "Fear Death", an album that for us was a kind of unconventional experience on the part of the band with a sound that is a bit lacking.
+As we mentioned the album came out 5 years after the album "Death Fear", an album that for us was a kind of unconventional experience on the part of the band with a sound that is a bit lacking.

-After the release of the album, the band underwent a significant change, Yiftach Shahaf (no blood relation to Orit) who was the band's guitarist from the late 90s right after the "Separate Reality" was released and was also a close friend of Orit Shahaf and Tom Petrover, decided to leave to develop his career in the US.
+After the release of the album, the band underwent a significant change, Yiftach Shahaf (no blood relation to Orit) who was the band's guitarist from the late 90s right after the second album "HaYehudim" was released and was also a close friend of Orit Shahaf and Tom Petrover, decided to leave to develop his career in the US.

 He was replaced by two great guitarists and talented musicians, Daniel Bercher and Guy Be'er.
 They made their first appearance with the band in August 2003 at the Wahl Amphitheater in Tel Aviv.
 They were also partners in the "Hayehudim BeYeshiva" tour, which continued several years after the release of the Live album "Unplugged".

-It was the best album in a sense of a lot of reasons, it's sound is just phenomenal, the guitars of Bracher and Beer (B&B) are just phenomenal, Yahav the drummer is stepping up, Stroll along with him and Orit and Tom just close it tight as quality "su-weed" cooking, we'll continue...
+It was the best album in a sense for a lot of reasons, its sound is just phenomenal, the guitars of Bracher and Beer (B&B) are just phenomenal, Yahav the drummer is stepping up, Stroll along with him and Orit and Tom just close it tight as quality "su-weed" cooking, we'll continue...

 The second song "You Have No Place" came out as the first single from the album, but we will stop for a moment because something exciting happened to him at that time.
 The network company "Cellcom" used the song with Tom and Orit (if our memory is not misleading) in favor of a TV commercial.
-The band have been carrying the disregard from the media on their backs since the beginning of their journey and we are not going to talk about it here.
-This is also the band's first big budget music video since the "Looking for Answer" from the first album.
-The song has a mesmerizingly powerful rhythm that puts you in a trance with Yahav's beat on drums, Mittelman's keyboards that sound like string ensemble and Daniel's arpeggios on the guitar, that also takes the solo.
+The band has been carrying the disregard from the media on their backs since the beginning of their journey and we are not going to talk about it here.
+This is also the band's first big-budget music video since "Looking for Answer" from the first album.
+The song has a mesmerizingly powerful rhythm that puts you in a trance with Yahav's beat on drums, Mittelman's keyboards that sound like a string ensemble, and Daniel's arpeggios on the guitar, which also takes the solo.
 The chorus explodes here uncompromisingly causing you to scream your throat and lungs out uncontrollably, try it works !!